Easy Corned Beef and Cabbage Latkes

 Instructions

-Make the quick-pickled cabbage:
+Make the Quick-Pickled Cabbage:

 - Add shredded cabbage, vinegar, sugar, and mustard to a small sauce pan on medium heat.
 Simmer and stir until the cabbage becomes a bit translucent and is about half way to being kraut-like, about 5 minutes.
 Chill before assembling the latkes.
+You can substitute your favorite sauerkraut for the slaw, if you like.
+Just know the end product will be on the saltier side.

 - Add the mayo, horseradish, mustard, lemon juice, and black pepper to a small bowl and stir until well combined.
 Set aside.